plasticaxe/aoc_2020/README.md

     $ aoc_2020 --day <day> [--input-file <path to input file>]

-Without specifying an input file it will generate solutions based on my personal input data from Advent of Code 2020
+Without specifying an input file it will generate solutions based on my personal input data from Advent of Code 2020.
+This may be useful for testing any changes.

 ## Development